Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 22

-Fit the bowl and its spacer on the carburetor body.
+Fit the float chamber and its spacer on the carburetor body.

-Tighten the bowl fixing screw with its spring washer (GFK1124) and its flat washer (GFK1113).
+Tighten the float chamber fixing screw with its spring washer (GFK1124) and its flat washer (GFK1113).
 Use the 11 mm socket spanner.

 Op 23